sasaki-ninja/ZZZ/docs/Mining.md

 **Be aware of the minimum compute requirements** for our subnet, detailed in [Minimum compute YAML configuration](../min_compute.yml).
 A GPU is required for training (unless you want to wait weeks for training to complete), but is not required for inference while running a miner.

 ## Installation
+> [!TIP]
+> If you are using RunPod, you can use our [dedicated template](https://runpod.io/console/deploy?template=x2lktx2xex&ref=97t9kcqz) which comes pre-installed with all required dependencies!
+Even without RunPod the [Docker image](https://hub.docker.com/repository/docker/ericorpheus/zeus/) behind this template might still work for your usecase.
+If you are using this template/image, you can skip all steps below except for cloning.

 Download the repository and navigate to the folder.
 ```bash